Monday, August 26, 2024

 Cell phones and other wireless devices also produce static and extremely low frequency (ELF) electromagnetic fields.
 ELF was classified by the IARC as “possibly carcinogenic to humans” (Group 2B) a decade before RFR received this classification.

-Summary of Results (January 2024)
+Summary of Results (Last update: August 14, 2024)

 Radio frequency radiation (RFR)